telerik/maui-docs/knowledge-base/chart-dash-series.md

                            HeightRequest="200"/>
 ```

- Here is the implementation you need to add in the project in order to achieve dashed series:
+**3.** Add the following code to your project to achieve dashed series:

 ```C#
 public partial class MainPage : ContentPage